abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/servopi/README.md

 ```
 getPosition(channel, steps)
 ```
 Get the current position of the servo.
-Due to rounding errors the returned value may differ from the set value when steps is above 250.
+Due to rounding errors, the returned value may differ from the set value when steps is above 250.
 **Parameter:** channel - 1 to 16
 **Parameter:** steps - Number of steps.
 Typically 250 for an RC servo.
 **Returns:** current position